GHK-Cu (Copper Peptide)

 • Regenerative medicine literature

-• Peer-reviewed dermatology and cosmetic science journals
+• Peer-reviewed dermatology journals